kwkts/tinyCTRPF/README.md

-# tiny3gx
+# tinyCTRPF
-The very small valid 3gx plugin
+The very small valid 3gx using CTRPF